4x5 Calumet CC-400

 • Coarse and fine focus adjustments front and rear.

-• The position of the camera on the rail clamp is adjustable using a geared knob.
+• Geared adjustment of the position of the camera on the rail, after it is fastened to the tripod.
 An unusual and useful feature.

 • Nearly all metal construction.
-A solid, heavy camera.
-The only non-metal parts are the star-shaped knobs, the black monorail caps, the strap, and my wooden lens board which is non-original.
+The only non-metal parts are the star-shaped knobs, the black monorail caps, the strap, and I use a non-original wooden lens board.

-A comparison of three monorails (Sinar F, Super Cambo, Calumet) is on the Sinar F page.
+A comparison of design features of three monorails (Sinar F, Super Cambo, Calumet) is on the Sinar F page.

 References / further reading